The statutory compliances required are minimal. Consequently recurring expenditure are also negligible.

 - Labour and other relevant laws are applicable as per the applicability of the same.

 - Filing of returns

-- Changes in the governing councils/BOT s to inform properly and get the consent from MHA.
+- Changes in the governing councils/board of trustees need to inform properly and get the consent from MHA.

 - Maintenance of separate bank account exclusively for foreign contributions.